Cosmic Ray Acceleration and Nonthermal Radiation at Accretion Shocks in the Outer Regions of Galaxy Clusters: Summary

 \section{Summary}

-Cosmological structure formation scenarios predict the formation of strong accretion shocks in the outer region of galaxy clusters, in addition to weak internal shocks in the ICM (see Table \ref{t1}).
+The $\Lambda$CDM cosmological structure formation scenario predicts the formation of strong accretion shocks in the outer region of galaxy clusters, in addition to weak internal shocks in the ICM (see Table \ref{t1}).
 Due to the extremely low gas density, the existence of putative accretion shocks has yet to be confirmed through the detection of nonthermal emission from CR particles produced via DSA.

 To the best of our knowledge, the plasma physics of strong collisionless shocks in weakly-magnetized plasmas has not been investigated in details before.
 In this work, we first showed that electrons can be pre-energized and injected to DSA at strong high-$\beta$ shocks, using 2D PIC simulations of perpendicular shocks with $M_{\rm s} = 10 - 10^2$, $T_1 = 10^4 - 10^6$~K, and $\beta = 10^2-10^3$.
 The electron preacceleration relies mainly on stochastic Fermi II acceleration owing to the ion-Weibel filamentation instability in the shock transition.
 Although our PIC simulations were performed for a short kinetic timescale ($8\times 10^3 \omega_{\rm pi}^{-1}$), we expect that on sufficiently longer timescales suprathermal electrons would be injected to the full DSA process and accelerated to relativistic energies.